Key Points to Critical Timing:

 NOTE: The most serious problem for computerized psychological research is that the computer requires substantial time to perform actions and may halt the experiment without notice, thereby grossly distorting timing.

 You have probably experienced times when your word processor occasionally pauses for a short time and then resumes.
 This same process can happen during an experiment.

 Let’s take a simple example: assume you intend to display seventy-two bitmap images, each for 200ms (e.g., a rotating checkerboard).
 If you program this example in a standard programming language such as C or Java and check the timing using a stopwatch, you will likely find that the experiment takes longer than the expected 14400ms to run.
-When we implemented this experiment in E-Prime without taking full and proper advantage of E-Prime timing features, we also obtained undesirable results (TIMING: Timing of E-Objects and TIMING: Clock Settings ).
+When we implemented this experiment in E-Prime without taking full and proper advantage of E-Prime timing features, we also obtained undesirable results.
 As we’ll explore in detail below, timing results from this experiment also show the following characteristics:

 - The median display time is greater than the specified display time of 200ms

 - Periodically, there are large spikes in the display time for an individual image

 - These large spikes occur intermittently over multiple experimental runs

 Operating system and stimulus presentation hardware contribute to these undesirable timing results.
 E-Prime equips researchers to both effectively work with and around the functional limitations to obtain the most accurate timing possible and also to confirm the critical timing aspects of their experiment.